Network Security: Definition and Meaning

 Example: A retail store secures its wireless network with WPA3, preventing customers from accessing confidential business systems through the Wi-Fi.

-These filters scan incoming emails and website content to block spam, phishing attempts, and malicious links, reducing the risk of social engineering attacks and malware infections.
+Filters scan incoming emails and websites for spam, phishing attempts, and malware links to block social engineering and malware threats.

 Example: An organization’s email filter stops phishing emails that try to trick employees into revealing passwords.

-DLP solutions monitor and control the movement of sensitive data, preventing accidental or intentional data leaks outside the organization.
+DLP is to monitor the movement of sensitive data or control its movement to prevent data loss, whether accidental or intentional, outside the organization.

 Example: A financial institution uses DLP software to ensure confidential client information is not emailed or uploaded without proper authorization.

-Cloud security tools, such as Cloud Access Security Brokers (CASB) and Cloud Workload Protection Platforms, help secure cloud applications and data by enforcing security policies and monitoring cloud traffic.
+Cloud security tools like Cloud Access Security Broker (CASB) and Cloud Workload Protection Platform secure your applications and cloud data by enforcing the organization’s security policy and continuous monitoring of cloud traffic.

 Example: A company uses a CASB to monitor and control employee access to sensitive files stored on cloud platforms like Microsoft 365.